 Troubleshoot Mouse & Keyboard Not Working

 When installing, you may find a few problems with different things.
 In my case, I had actually problems with mouse and keyboard even when installed.
-Here’s how to fix it.
+If you stuck with your mouse and keyboard, and isn’t working, here’s how to fix that.

 Goto the VirtualBox download page and download VirtualBox extension pack by hitting on All supported platforms link.